Just as with people, it is important to maintain your cats’ and dogs’ mouths in good condition.

 These tests screens for kidney and liver disease, diabetes and anaemia.

-Once your pet has been anaesthetised, their mouth is fully examined as most animals’ mouths cannot be examined adequately when they are awake, and a dental chart is created.
+Once your pet has been anaesthetised, their mouth is fully examined, and a dental chart is created.
 This chart records missing teeth, and broken teeth which should be removed and whether any periodontal disease exists.
 Where we are not sure if a tooth requires extraction or not, x-rays will be taken to look at the roots of the teeth.
-We’ll then Extract any loose, broken or diseased teeth.
+We’ll then extract any loose, broken or diseased teeth.
 Some are so loose they require little effort to be removed whereas others have multiple large roots and require a surgical procedure with the removal of bone with a high speed drill and stitching of the gum once the tooth is gone.